 This is our way of saying THANK YOU to all who have supported us since we opened the doors of the Waterfront South Theatre in 2010.

-When you purchase a Season Pass you’ll guarantee seats for all four shows during 2020 and you’ll receive one FREE ticket to STONES IN HIS POCKETS the final show of our 2019 season.
+When you purchase a Season Pass you’ll guarantee seats for all four shows during 2020.
 This is a terrific opportunity for big savings.
-A Season Pass is just $70.00.
+A Season Pass costs just $70.00.
 That’s $17.50* per ticket.
-And, you’ll save more with a FREE ticket selection.
 Don’t wait.
-This opportunity expires on November 21, when our 2019 season closes.
+This opportunity expires soon.

 FRIDAY, FEBRUARY 7 — SATURDAY, FEBRUARY 29, 2020